relvaner/actor4j-core/Readme.md

 ## Installation ##

-I am working on a new version, `2.x` for `Actor4j`.
+The current version is 2.4, and it is still under further development.
 In the future, new versions and other libraries will be available as a Maven dependency.
-The entire documentation is more related to the version `2.1.x`.
+The entire documentation is more related to version `2.1.x`.

 Currently, you can add the following Maven dependency to your `pom.xml` file with JitPack.io: